President, MedStar Washington Hospital Center, and Senior Vice President, MedStar Health

-Gregory J. Argyros, MD, FCCP, serves as senior vice president of Medical Affairs/chief medical officer at MedStar Washington Hospital Center, providing overall clinical leadership and oversight.
-His key responsibilities include quality of care, medical education and research.
+Gregory J. Argyros, MD, MACP, FCCP, is president of MedStar Washington Hospital Center and senior vice president for MedStar Health.
+Prior to this role, Dr. Argyros served as senior vice president, Medical Affairs, and chief medical officer for MedStar Washington Hospital Center, providing overall clinical leadership and oversight including quality of care, medical education and research.

-Dr. Argyros graduated from the United States Military Academy at West Point, and received his medical degree from the University of Pittsburgh.
+Dr. Argyros graduated from the U.S. Military Academy at West Point and received his medical degree from the University of Pittsburgh.
 He completed his internal medicine residency at Walter Reed, and was elected to Alpha Omega Alpha medical honor society.
-Dr. Argyros also completed a fellowship in pulmonary and critical care medicine at Walter Reed.
+He also completed a fellowship in Pulmonary and Critical Care Medicine at Walter Reed.

-Dr. Argyros is board certified in Internal Medicine, Pulmonary Medicine and Critical Care Medicine, and a fellow of the American College of Chest Physicians.
-He was named a Master of the American College of Physicians (ACP) in 2012, an honor presented to physicians who demonstrate personal character, positions of honor, contributions towards furthering the purposes of the ACP, eminence in practice or in medical research, or other attainments in science or in the art of medicine.
+Board certified in internal and pulmonary medicine, Dr. Argyros also is a fellow of the American College of Chest Physicians.
+In 2012, he was named a Master of the American College of Physicians (ACP), an honor presented to physicians who demonstrate eminence in practice, leadership or medical research.

 A number of scholarly medical journals have published Dr. Argyros’ work and research, including the Teaching and Learning in Medicine, CHEST Journal (official publication of the American College of Chest Physicians), British Journal of Sports Medicine, and American Journal of Respiratory and Critical Care Medicine.